 Latinos in power have to own the responsibility of paving the way for the rest to follow.
-There needs to be a lot more people like Sol Trujillo speaking out Latinos as the next engine of growth in the US.
-Be this, Sergio Romo who threw the series-winning last strike out in the 2012 World Series against the Detroit Tigers, strode through the city during the team’s celebratory victory parade wearing a t-shirt with the words: “I just look illegal.” or the latest Rolling Stones Magazine cover.
+There needs to be a lot more people like Sol Trujillo speaking out for Latinos as the next engine of growth in the US.

 Find Role Models Not Heroes

 Cesar Chavez is fantastic and he is a great role model and in addition a hero.
 But culture moves faster and we need symbols of our progress and future while respecting our past.
 Google honored Cesar Chavez and I was ecstatic.
 But we are more than Cesar Chavez.
 We are Calle 13 and Elena Ochoa.
 We are Sonia Sotomayor and Geraldo Rivera.
 We must highlight the role models of today who are actively creating a brighter tomorrow.
-Jennifer Lopez, Louis C.K., Sofia Vergara and many other multidimensional Latinos that offer a clear path for the rest of us to follow.
-People like Solomon Trujillo who speaks regularly about the business value of Latinos.
+Jennifer Lopez, Sofia Vergara and many other multidimensional Latinos that offer a clear path for the rest of us to follow.

 Focus In Business Not Politics